Irish Republican Brotherhood: Founding of the IRB

-On 23 December Stephens dispatched Joseph Denieffe to America with his reply which was disguised as a business letter, and dated and addressed from Paris.
-In his reply Stephens outlined his conditions and his requirements from the organisation in America.
+On 23 December, Stephens dispatched Joseph Denieffe to America with his reply; it was disguised as a business letter, and dated and addressed from Paris.
+In his reply, Stephens outlined his conditions and his requirements from the organisation in America.
 Stephens demanded uncontrolled power and £100 a month for the first three months.
 Denieffe returned on 17 March 1858 with the acceptance of Stephens terms and £80.
 Denieffe also reported that there was no actual organised body of sympathisers in New York but merely a loose knot of associates.
 This disturbed Stephens but he went ahead regardless and that evening, St. Patrick's Day, the Irish Republican Brotherhood commenced.

 The original oath, with its clauses of secrecy was drawn up by Luby under Stephens' direction in Stephens' room in Donnelly's which was situated behind Lombard Street.
 Luby then swore Stephens in and he did likewise.

 Those present in Langan's, lathe-maker and timber merchant, 16 Lombard Street for that first meeting apart from Stephens and Luby were Peter Langan, Charles Kickham, Joseph Denieffe and Garrett O'Shaughnessy.
 Later it would include members of the Phoenix National and Literary Society, which was formed in 1856 by Jeremiah O'Donovan Rossa in Skibbereen.